-To cite published song lyrics, follow the MLA template of core elements.
+To cite published song lyrics, follow the MLA format template.
 Note that the way you cite published lyrics will depend on how you accessed them and what information is provided by the source.

 For example, the Web site ST Lyrics contains an audio version of “The Story of Lucy and Jessie,” as well as printed lyrics.
 To cite the printed lyrics, begin the entry with the title since no author is given.
 Then provide the name of the Web site as the title of the container and list any relevant publication details.
 In the optional-element slot at the end of the entry, indicate the format so that your reader knows you are citing the text rather than the audio:

 “The Story of Lucy and Jessie.”
 ST Lyrics, 2018, www.stlyrics.com/lyrics/follies/thestoryoflucyandjessie.htm.
 Lyrics.